tavindotson/auto-tts/README.md

 ### Local

-If you already have python and pip installed, it might be quicker to just follow steps 1+2 above, run `pip install -r requirements`, skip steps 3+4, follow steps 6+7.
+If you already have python and pip installed, it might be quicker to just follow steps 1+2 above, run `pip install -r requirements.txt`, skip steps 3+4, follow steps 6+7.

 ## Overview of Each Script